Windows app updates

 - This feature will gradually roll out to Insiders so it may take a few days to be available inside the Your Phone app.

-- To enable the Calls feature, users must sign into the Your Phone app using the Microsoft account that they used to register as a Windows Insider.
+- To enable the Calls feature, sign into the Your Phone app using the Microsoft account that you used to register as a Windows Insider.

 We value your feedback, so give it a try and let us know what you think.
 You can report any issues under the Your Phone > Settings > Send feedback.